predsci/SWiG/README.md

 git pull --recurse-submodules
 ```

-Once you have the SWiG repository with its submodules, follow the instructions in each submodule to install them.
-Then, add the SWiG `bin` folder to your PATH.
-For example, with bash:
+Once you have the SWiG repository with its submodules, follow the instructions in each submodule to build them.

+All executables/scripts need to be in your PATH for SWiG to work.
+For BASH, we have provided a script that can be sourced to do this:
 ```
-export PATH=<LOCATION_OF_SWIG>/bin:$PATH
+. ./load_swig_env.sh
 ```
+The script can also be used as a reference for making an equivalent script for other shells.

 --------------------------------

 ## HOW TO RUN SWiG

+First, make sure all SWiG tools and scripts are in your PATH (see above).

+Next, for many input Br maps, it is recommended to process the maps using the map processing tools included in our Open-source Flux Transport model [OFT](https;//github.com/predsci/oft) before using them in SWiG.

 Run the main script `swig.py` with the desired options:
 ```